SharkSnack/shiren-4/content/dungeons/bayside-monster-cave.md

   <li>Nap Rattle
     <ul>
       <li>Terrible base attack, and rune slots only increases to 6 even at Lv8.</li>
-      <li>However, Asleep status lets you win any 1 vs 1 encounter if it activates, so it's... well, probably still not worth it.</li>
+      <li>However, Asleep status lets you win any 1 vs 1 encounter if it activates, so it's... probably still not worth it.</li>
     </ul>
   </li>
 </ul>